-- Defender Skills; these are situation-sensitive skills for better safe-guarding or resistance during combat with some crucial life-saving abilities.
-These include “Last Stand” which allows Spidey to focus and slow down time in order to dodge a fatal blow, “Payback” which performs an instant take-down and “Vengeance” which will accrue ‘Focus’ quicker when health is below 50%.
+- Defender Skills; these are situation-sensitive skills for better safeguarding or resistance during combat with some crucial life-saving abilities.
+These include “Last Stand” which allows Spidey to focus and slow downtime in order to dodge a fatal blow, “Payback” which performs an instant take-down and “Vengeance” which will accrue ‘Focus’ quicker when health is below 50%.

-- Webslinger Skills; powerful abilities which serve to highlight the finesse with which Spider-Man can move and fight.
+- Webslinger Skills; powerful abilities that serve to highlight the finesse with which Spider-Man can move and fight.
 These skills include “Swing Kick” which you can use to have Spider-Man kick and knock over enemies while swinging, “Air Tricks” which you can use to perform acrobatic maneuvers in order to gain ‘Focus’ and “Long Strike” which improves the strength and distance of a “Web Strike”.

 All of these learned skills and abilities can be combined and mastered to create a powerful hero.
-Over time some upgrades become necessary as enemies predictably become more difficult to defeat when you see the introduction of “Brute” style bosses, armoured foes and multiple armed enemies.
+Over time some upgrades become necessary as enemies predictably become more difficult to defeat when you see the introduction of “Brute” style bosses, armored foes and multiple armed enemies.

-However if you take the time to learn each upgraded skill and use them to their potential then you can make short work of most enemy types and skills and abilities are retained no matter which Spider-Man costume you have equipped.
+However, if you take the time to learn each upgraded skill and use them to their potential then you can make short work of most enemy types and skills and abilities are retained no matter which Spider-Man costume you have equipped.

 Gamerbraves.com has written an excellent Marvel’s Spider-Man skill guide here.
 WARNING: May contain spoilers.